Ruth 1, 15-18

-If you were to move to another country to live is it important to cling to your nationality and culture, or to become totally assimilated into your new home land?
-It is obvious that Naomi and her family kept their Hebrew identity and faith whilst in the land of Moab, as Ruth knew about their God (v16).
+If you were to move to another country to live, is it important to cling to your nationality and culture, or to become totally assimilated into your new home land?
+It is obvious that Naomi and her family kept their Hebrew identity and faith while in the land of Moab, as Ruth knew about their God (v16).

 I wonder how visible our own faith is within our community and work place.
 In a court of law, would there be enough evidence to convict us of being a CHRISTian?
 Did not Jesus say, we are in the world but not part of it (John 17:15-16), and warn us against losing our saltiness (Matthew 5:13)?
 It is so easy to become blurred with the world about us.

 Why does she respond like this?
 Had she decided this is the best way to start a new life in a new nation, or was it because Naomi’s faith spoke to her?
-Whatever the answer is it is, Total Change.
+Whatever the answer is, it is Total Change.
 The old way of life and beliefs will be gone, a new life is about to begin.